jonosunn/StopOver/README.md

 ```
 brew install python3
 ```
--To verify the installation of python 3.7, run the following code:
+- To verify the installation of python 3.7, run the following code:
 ```
 $ python3 --version
 ```